Bsmalley79/Dadaist-Bot/README.md

 # Dadaist-Bot
 My first tweet bot
 This project is to teach myself how to write in python.
-This is a twitter bot that tweets out random letters based on their frequency in American English.
-Yes I know Markov Chains are a thing.
+This is a twitter bot that sometimes tweets out random letters based on their frequency in American English.
+More often it tweets based on a 5 letter Markov chain based on the last 140 tweets of several popular accounts.

-Next on my to do list.
-Reject triple letters, triple vowels, quadruple consonants.
+See https://twitter.com/DadaistBot/following for complete and up to date source list.